Stroke play

-Stroke play, also known as medal play, is a scoring system in the sport of golf in which the total number of strokes is counted over one or more rounds of 18 holes.
-In stroke play, the winner is the player who has taken the fewest strokes over the course of the round, or rounds.
+Stroke play is a scoring system in the sport of golf.
+In the regular form of stroke play, also known as medal play, the total number of strokes is counted over one or more rounds of 18 holes.
+In a regular stroke play competition, the winner is the player who has taken the fewest strokes over the course of the round, or rounds.
+Other forms of stroke play include Stableford, whereby points are gained based on hole scores, maximum score, in which there is a limit to the number of strokes that may be taken on each hole, and par (or bogey), where holes are won or lost against a target score on each hole.

-Although most professional tournaments are played using the stroke play scoring system, some notable exceptions exist.
+Although most professional tournaments are played using the regular stroke play scoring system, some notable exceptions exist.
 In match play, the player, or team, earns a point for each hole in which they have bested their opponents.
-Match play scoring is used in the WGC-Accenture Match Play Championship, the Volvo World Match Play Championship, and most team events, for example the Ryder Cup.
-A few golf tournaments, such as the Barracuda Championship have used a modified stableford system.
+Match play scoring is used in the WGC Match Play, the Volvo World Match Play Championship, and most team events, for example the Ryder Cup.
+A few tournaments such as the Barracuda Championship have used a modified Stableford system.

 Scoring

 In stroke play scoring, players record the number of strokes taken at each hole and total them up at the end of a given round, or rounds.
 The player with the lowest total is the winner.
 In handicap competitions, the players would subtract their handicaps from the total (gross) score to generate their net scores, and the player with the lowest net score is the winner.

 Scores may be reported in relation to par for easy comparison with other golfers' scores.
 For example, a player whose score is three strokes over par after a given hole would appear as "+3" on the scoreboard.

-Should a tie occur for first place, determining an outright winner may be desired.
+If two or more players have the same number of strokes, it may be desired to determine an outright winner.
 Two of the more common methods are a playoff and scorecard count back.

 Cut

-Most tournaments enforce a cut, which in a typical 72-hole tournament is done after 36 holes.
-The number of players who "make the cut" depends on the tournament rules – in a typical PGA Tour event, the top 65 (formerly the top 70) professionals (plus ties) after 36 holes.
-Any player who turns in a score higher than the "cut line" then "misses the cut" and takes no further part in the tournament.
+Multi-round tournaments may enforce a "cut" to reduce the size of the field for later rounds.
+In a typical 72-hole elite tournament, played over one or two courses, there is a cut after 36 holes; tournaments played over three courses have a cut after 54 holes.
+The number of players who make the cut depends on the tournament rules – in a typical PGA Tour event, the top 65 (formerly the top 70) professionals (plus ties) after 36 holes.
+Any player who returns a score higher than the cut mark takes no further part in the tournament.

 Tournaments may also employ another cut after 54 holes if a large number of players make the 36-hole cut.
 Players missing this cut are designated as "made cut, did not finish" (MDF).
 The PGA Tour employed a secondary cut prior to reducing the cut line to the top 65 for the 2020–21 season.